clitic/vsdownload/CLI-API.md

 **Options**:

 * `--output TEXT`: output website m3u8 capture logs in which path  [default: log.json]
-* `--driver TEXT`: path of chrome driver which selenium going to use
+* `--driver TEXT`: path of chrome driver for selenium
-* `--scan-ext TEXT`: scan network logs until --scan-ext extension is found in any of url  [default: ts]
+* `--scan-ext TEXT`: scan network logs until --scan-ext extension is found in any one of url  [default: ts]
 * `--help`: Show this message and exit.

 ## `vsdownload save`